 Tufts University Acceptance Rate

-More fresh experiences are waiting for you at Tufts University and in Boston than you can possibly think because the university is dedicated to giving students a fantastic society and a top-notch education.
-Students worldwide can visit TU to participate in cutting-edge research and learn about their surroundings.
+More experiences are waiting for you at Tufts University and in Boston than you can possibly imagine because the university is dedicated to giving students a strong academic and community environment.
+Students from around the world can come to Tufts to take part in research and learn within a collaborative academic community.

 Preparing for Tufts University